am8850/ender3/README.md

 I have printed PLA both at 210C nozzle temperature and 65C bed temperature and at 200C nozzle temperature and 60C bed temperature.
 I had good results with both.
 Lately, I have been keeping the latter setting as it is the one that comes with Cura by default.

+## My first and the benchy test

+My first successful print was a 20x20mm square.

+[Inser Image]

+This is what my benchy looks like.

 ## Additional parts

 Once I overcame the leveling and nozzle distance issues and after several failed and then successfult prints, I then decided the print the following parts to enhace my printer: